ecmwf/ecflow/docs/client_api/command_internals.rst

                              By default we search for the queue up the node tree.

-            If this task command is a zombie, then the default action will be to *block*, The default can be overridden by using zombie attributes.If the path to the queue is not defined, then this command will search for the queue up the node hierarchy.
+            If this task command is a zombie, then the default action will be to *block*, The default can be overridden by using zombie attributes.
+            If the path to the queue is not defined, then this command will search for the queue up the node hierarchy.
 If no queue found, command fails

             Usage: